Skip to main content

 • Keepsake: Displayed in couple’s home

-This tradition appears in 70% of Catholic Cuban ceremonies and 40% of all Cuban weddings, representing the binding nature of marriage vows.
+This tradition appears in the majority of Catholic Cuban ceremonies and remains common in Cuban weddings overall, representing the binding nature of marriage vows.

 Cuban Destination Weddings and Modern Adaptations

-Cuba attracts 5,000+ destination weddings annually, while Cuban-themed celebrations grow globally.
+Cuba attracts thousands of destination weddings annually, while Cuban-themed celebrations grow globally.

 Destination Weddings in Cuba